-The Snowy Water Licence recognises the difficulties inherent in achieving precise release volumes at each release point, so any shortfall or excess is accounted and generally dealt with by an 'unders' and 'overs' approach, whereby the shortfall or excess is added or subtracted to the following year's target - i.e. there is no way that Snowy Hydro can consistently 'under-deliver' water to any aspect of the release program.
+The Snowy Water Licence recognises the difficulties inherent in achieving precise release volumes at each release point, so any shortfall or excess is accounted for and generally dealt with by an 'unders' approach, whereby the shortfall or excess is added or subtracted to the following year's target - i.e. there is no way that Snowy Hydro can consistently 'under-deliver' water to any aspect of the release program.

-For more information about the Snowy Water Licence we encourage people to visit the NSW Department of Primary Industries Water at water.nsw.gov.au
+For more information about the Snowy Water Licence we encourage people to visit the NSW Department of Planning, Industry and Environment at industry.nsw.gov.au/water/basins-catchments/snowy-river

-COMPLYING WITH OUR LICENCE
+COMPLYING WITH OUR LICENCE - WHAT WATER WENT OUT

-Snowy Hydro complied with all of the requirements imposed upon the company under the Snowy Water Licence during the 2018 - 19 water year, including each water release target relating to:
+Snowy Hydro complied with all of the requirements imposed upon the company under the Snowy Water Licence during the 2019-20 water year, including each water release target relating to:

-- 6 The Required Annual Release to the River Murray catchment. - 6 The Required Annual Release to the Murrumbidgee River catchment. - Environmental releases into the Snowy River from Jindabyne Dam. - 6 Environmental releases into the Murrumbidgee River from Tantangara Dam. - Environmental releases into the Goodradigbee River from Goodradigbee Aqueduct. - Environmental releases into the Geehi River from Middle Creek and Strzelecki Creek Aqueducts. - Environmental releases into the Snowy River from Falls Creek, Bar Ridge and Diggers Creek Aqueducts.
+- The Required Annual Release to the River Murray catchment. - The Required Annual Release to the Murrumbidgee River catchment. - Environmental releases into the Snowy River from Jindabyne Dam. - Environmental releases into the Murrumbidgee River from Tantangara Dam. - Environmental releases into the Goodradigbee River from Goodradigbee Aqueduct. - Environmental releases into the Geehi River from Middle Creek and Strzelecki Creek Aqueducts. - 6 Environmental releases into the Snowy River from Bar Ridge, Diggers Ck and Falls Ck Aqueducts